karigaston/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website will be the same as a desktop but on mobile devices, you have have to zoom in and to of the screen to see content.
+A fully responsive website will let you be on any device, and it’ll bring the website to the correct size for viewing.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first will be a website mainly made for mobile users while a desktop first website is mainly made for desktop users.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It’ll set the element to 62.5% of whatever rem you used.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing in CSS makes it easier for for a group or team to know what everyone is coding while making it more simple and easy to code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite is variables, Most trouble is mixins because I think its more useful for a large website that has multiple pages compared to smaller projects-then I think it’s kind of too much for a smaller project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.